Jordan-pseudo/CP_Freshman2nd_Section10_Python_Project/README.md

 ## Main Features

 1. Log Your Mood: Enter your daily mood on a scale from 1 to 5 by answering tailored questions.
-2. Receive Encouragement: Get a friendly or motivational message based on your mood
+2. Receive Encouragement: Get a friendly or motivational message based on your mood.
-3. View Mood History: See a list of all the moods you've entered so far (during the current session)
+3. View Mood History: See a list of all the moods you've entered so far (during the current session).
-4. Simple to Use - Clear and easy-to-understand user prompts
+4. Simple to Use - Clear and easy-to-understand user prompts.

+All of these features use beginner Python tools such as:
+- Variables
+- Lists and dictionaries
+- Strings and formatting
+- Functions
+- Conditionals
+- Loops
+- input() and print()

 ## Group Members